-- 1.1 These policies and regulations apply to all component institutions of the System and shall be implemented appropriately in the Handbook of Operating Procedures for each institution. - 1.2 When the title, "Dean of Students," appears in this chapter, reference is made to the administrator bearing that title, or the officer or officers directly responsible for student affairs at each component institution. - 1.3 All authority held and exercised by a Dean of Students is delegated to him by the institutional head just as all authority held and exercised by an institutional head is delegated to him by the appropriate Executive Vice Chancellor.
-Therefore, any action taken is subject to review by the institutional head and the appropriate Executive Vice Chancellor, and both the appropriate Executive Vice Chancellor and the institutional head may approve, amend, or disapprove such action, just as the appropriate Executive Vice Chancellor may approve, amend, or disapprove any action taken by the administrative head of any component institution. - 1.4 Any individual student, group of students, or student organization may petition the Board on any matter relating to these policies and regulations through the Dean of Students, the institutional head, and the Office of the Chancellor. - 1.5 These policies and regulations shall become effective on December 1, 1978 and shall, at that time, supersede all other policies and regulations that may be in conflict herewith. - 1.6 Definition of Student. --A student is one who is currently enrolled at any of the component institutions of the System.
-These policies and regulations will also apply to any prospective or former student who has been accepted for admission or readmission to any component institution while he is on the campus of any component institution. - 1.7 Definition of Campus. -- The campus of a component institution is defined as all real property over which that institution has possession and control.
+- 1.1 These policies and regulations apply to all component institutions of the System and shall be implemented appropriately in the Handbook of Operating Procedures for each institution. - 1.2 When the title, "Dean of Students," appears in this chapter, reference is made to the administrator bearing that title, or the officer or officers directly responsible for student affairs at each component institution. - 1.3 All authority held and exercised by a Dean of Students is delegated to the Dean by the chief administrative officer just as all authority held and exercised by a chief administrative officer is delegated by the appropriate Executive Vice Chancellor.
+Therefore, any action taken is subject to review by the chief administrative officer and the appropriate Executive Vice Chancellor, and both the appropriate Executive Vice Chancellor and the chief administrative officer may approve, amend, or disapprove such action, just as the appropriate Executive Vice Chancellor may approve, amend, or disapprove any action taken by the administrative head of any component institution. - 1.4 Any individual student, group of students, or student organization may petition the Board on any matter relating to these policies and regulations through the Dean of Students, the chief administrative officer, and the Office of the Chancellor. - 1.5 These policies and regulations shall become effective on December 1, 1978, and shall, at that time, supersede all other policies and regulations that may be in conflict herewith.

+- 1.6 Definition of Student.--A student is one who is currently enrolled at any of the component institutions of the System.
+These policies and regulations will also apply to any prospective or former student who has been accepted for admission or readmission to any component institution while he or she is on the campus of any component institution. - 1.7 Definition of Campus. -- The campus of a component institution is defined as all real property over which that institution has possession and control.

 Sec.
-2. The Dean of Students and His Staff.
+2. The Dean of Students and His or Her Staff.

-- 2.1 The Dean of Students shall be the administrative officer primarily responsible for the development and administration of policies relating to students and for the development and implementation of services to students in the areas assigned to him.
-He shall have responsibility for the initial preparation of institutional regulations which will implement the policies and regulations set forth in this chapter. - 2.2 The Dean of Students shall have primary responsibility for (1) the supervision and development of student out-of-class programs and activities and of all student organizations; (2) the development of policies affecting student life; (3) the promulgation and enforcement of institutional rules that govern student conduct; and (4) the administration of student discipline on the campus. - 2.3 The administrative staff of the Dean of Students shall consist of the heads of services for which he has administrative responsibility. - 2.4 The Dean of Students shall work with academic deans and department chairmen in structuring and implementing a program of faculty advising for both old and new students. - 2.5 The Dean of Students shall be responsible for the preparation of the budgetary recommendations for the student services and activities under his jurisdiction.
+- 2.1 The Dean of Students shall be the administrative officer primarily responsible for the development and administration of policies relating to students and for the development and implementation of services to students in the areas assigned to him or her.
+The Dean shall have responsibility for the initial preparation of institutional regulations which will implement the policies and regulations set forth in this Chapter. - The Dean of Students shall have primary responsibility for (1) the supervision and development of student out-of-class programs and activities and of all student organizations; (2) the development of policies affecting student life; (3) the promulgation and enforcement of institutional rules that govern student conduct; and (4) the administration of student discipline on the campus. - 2.3 The administrative staff of the Dean of Students shall consist of the heads of services for which the Dean has administrative responsibility. - 2.4 The Dean of Students shall work with academic deans and department chairmen in structuring and implementing a program of faculty advising for both old and new students.

+2.5 The Dean of Students shall be responsible for the preparation of the budgetary recommendations for the student services and activities under his or her jurisdiction.